 Saint Patrick’s Day on March in Fuengirola

-Every year, free activities for all the public are prepared in the Miramar Park of Fuengirola.
+Every year, free activities for all the public will be ready in the Miramar Park of Fuengirola.

 If you just want to find a typical Irish pub in Fuengirola you will not have it too complicated.
-In Fuengirola are two of the best known, the Pogs and O’Reilly’s.
+In Fuengirola two of the most populars are the Pogs and O’Reilly’s.

 Hopefully a day as special as St. Patrick’s green decor will not only be present in the pub, but in those who are going to celebrate the day there, something to keep in mind if you want to integrate.

-Marbella will celebrate St. Patrick’s Day the 18th and 19th of March with green lighting, Irish folckore perfomances and typical Irish drinks and food.
+Marbella will celebrate St. Patrick’s Day the 17th of March with green lighting, Irish folckore perfomances and typical Irish drinks and food.
 Are you going to miss it?